MIT-AI-Accelerator/c3po-model-server/README.md

 12. You can shut down and your db / minio data will persist via docker volumes.

-13. Set up the precommit hook with `pre-commit install`.

 # Adding a package
 Note: instructions included in [tutorial linked here](https://realpython.com/dependency-management-python-poetry/)